 One of the first songs Joel played that I had to admit that I liked was White Iverson by Post Malone, née Austin Richard Post.
 I say “had to admit” because I listen almost exclusively to alternative rock and folk and I’m kind of an obnoxious snob about it.

 Does it concern me that Mr. Malone is a gun enthusiast to a disturbing degree?
 Yes, yes it does.
 But I can’t help but like the song.
 It’s good!
 He also has a song called “The Meaning,” and don’t think I didn’t notice how similar the title is to the name of this publication.
 Also, the home interiors in the video are incredible.
+Does anyone know when flipping the bird became a dance move?

 Then there’s this video of him earnestly covering Bob Dylan’s “Don’t Think Twice, It’s Alright.”